IzaanHafid/BankingSystemV2/README.md

 # BankingSystemV2
 A new and improved Banking System made in 5 hours over a month of on and off coding.

+Supports multiple accounts per person and multiple people.
+Supports deposits, withdrawals, transfers, and changes to account info.

+Uses Formatted Strings to Show Accounts